 10. Remind readers about gift cards

 A dinner with candles, flowers, jewelry, or a new dress?
 Men have the same dilemma each year when given the mission of finding a perfect Valentine’s Day gift.

 Traditional gift cards, vouchers, and e-gift cards can be a lifesaver for those who can’t figure out their partner’s preferences.

-According to Deloitte research, 43% of Americans purchase gift cards during holiday shopping.
+According to NRF, gift cards are the second most popular gift (after clothing) category chosen by holiday shoppers.
 So why not promote them in your newsletters?
 This could be a perfect way to reach subscribers who prefer a “safe option” to a romantic Valentine’s Day surprise.

 Promote your (e)gift cards in the newsletter footer.
 This way, subscribers who scroll through the entire email and don’t find anything relevant will stumble upon a Valentine’s Day “lifesaver” that could save the day on February 14!

 11. It’s all about giving